 Bolt 4K contains several wireless configuration options that allow the system to work at its best in different environments.
 The system is designed to work adequately using its default, automatic settings, but they may not be ideal for all situations.
 This section details all available wireless configuration options for the transmitter and receiver.

 The Band menu lets you select either 5GHz or 6GHz, frequency bands.
-The 5GHz frequency allows for higher total output power and backward compatibility with Bolt 4K devices but is more likely to experience interference from other wireless devices (Wifi routers, cell phones, IoT devices, and other wireless video systems), resulting in frequent interference and video dropouts.
+The 5GHz frequency allows for higher total output power and backward compatibility with Bolt 4K LT-HDMI devices but is more likely to experience interference from other wireless devices (Wifi routers, cell phones, IoT devices, and other wireless video systems), resulting in frequent interference and video dropouts.

 The 6GHz (U-NII-5) band is virtually vacant compared to the 5GHz band, and although the allowed output power is lower, it should offer better connection stability with fewer interruptions.
 6GHz frequency is currently available in the US and Canada, with more countries opening the 6GHz frequency in 2023.
 For all available frequencies, refer to the FREQUENCIES BY REGION chart.